andrewdavidmackenzie/flow/lib/Next.md

 Using connections, for each output, add a reference to one or more input that data should be sent to when made available.

+Can consider adding segment '/output' or '/input' to connections to referenced objects to make it easier to parse if needed...

 Dumping
 See if we can use json, yaml or some other serde output format to do the entire dumping for us,